thephm/signal_md/docs/guide.md

 ### Timestamp

-The `include-timestamp` field controls whether the time that a message was sent is included in the output, or not.
+The `include-timestamp` field controls whether the time that a message was sent is included in the Markdown output, or not.

 #### Values